Breaking Your Bio Equilibrium & Why the Cold is Healthy

 What a surprise.
 Imagine being the Neanderthal that discovered fire?
 What the...is this?
 Anyway, ever since we’ve been using our powerful brains to avoid coming head to head with the elements, with the cold.

 In modern day this means central heating, log burners, puffa jackets, slipper socks and panda hats.
 It’s not wrong to desire warmth.
 Being cold isn’t pleasant – we shiver.
 This is our body’s way of moving our muscles, which generates heat.

 We Desire Homeostasis

 Homeostasis is a biological equilibrium.
 The state in which our environment meets our physical needs exactly.
 Not too hot, not too cold, not hungry, not over full, Netflix.
 You know the drill.

 It’s a blissful place to be.
 But, is it good for us?
 In short, no.

 Feeling comfortable is fine; the problem comes when we’re forever comfortable.
-We go about our days without in total homeostasis.
+We go about our days in total homeostasis.
 We’ve designed our world and our lives that way.